Lebanon: Government minister resigns in wake of Beirut blast | DW | 09.08.2020

 Read more: Opinion: Lebanon's worst enemy is its own government

-Critics have blamed corruption and poor leadership at the heart of Lebanon's government.
+Critics have blamed corruption and poor leadership at the heart of Lebanon's government for the explosion.
 The blast killed more than 150 people, leaving 6,000 injured and some 300,000 homeless.

-Lebanon's government has been facing difficulties for some time and was already confronting an economic crisis before the explosion took place.
+Lebanon's government has faced difficulties for some time and was already confronting an economic crisis before the explosion took place.
 Foreign Minister Nassif Hitti resigned on Monday, one day before the blast, blaming the government's poor effort to pull the country out of its economic woes.

-Protesters occupied government buildings to voice discontent with government accountability and handling of the crisis, calling for fresh elections, arrests and resignations — and even revolution.
+Protesters occupied government buildings to voice discontent with government accountability and the handling of the crisis, calling for fresh elections, arrests and resignations — and even a revolution.

-With the costs of damage estimated to be up to $15 billion (€12.7 billion).
-French President Emmanuel Macron was set to host an international aid conference on Sunday to raise money to rebuild the devastated city.
+With damages estimated to be up to $15 billion (€12.7 billion), French President Emmanuel Macron was set to host an international aid conference on Sunday to raise money to rebuild the devastated city.

-Macron is among the foreign leaders who has called for urgent need for reform among the Lebanese political classes.
+Macron is among the foreign leaders who have called for an urgent need for reform among the Lebanese political classes.

 ed/stb (AFP, Reuters)